wp-plugins/transifex-live-integration/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

-== Upgrading ==
+Upgrading

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

 = 1.0.0 =
-Full relase.
+Full release.
 Restructured plugin to follow boilerplate.
 Added unit tests.